mspertus/TAPL/README.md

 ```

 ## Turning an implementation into a dune project
+**Warning: This section can safely be ignored.
+I have already performed these steps in the repo.**
-In case it is useful, here are the steps due to Jordan Merrick (thanks!) that
+However, in case it is useful as a reference, here are the steps due to Jordan Merrick (thanks!) that
 I follow to change the implementations on the book website to Dune projects (this
 does not include any semantic changes like adding a REPL.